0cjs/sedoc/8bit/fm7/floppy.md

 supply; a CoCo user has claimed that he's swapped the two without problems.

 Flexonsbd has created an [FM-7 disk controller board][flexonsbd] with an MB8877A on-board, so you can connect that directly to external drives rather than a controller.
 (It should let you use 3.5" drives!)
 The board there still has design issues, though, like the floppy drive connector being on the wrong side.

+### FM77

+FM77 and FM-77AV use 320 KB 40-track 3.5" floppies; the drives are
+proabably compatible with 5.25" controllers (but I've not tried it).
+FM77AV20 and beyond uses 640 KB 80-track floppies.
+These can format and write 40-track diskettes, but 40-track drives will have problems reading these.

 Connectors and Cabling